datatrails/datatrails-samples/DEVELOPERS.md

 Sample python code that uses the archivist python SDK to manage particular types of assets such as 'doors', 'cards', 'containers' etc.

+This document describes how to test any modifications made to the codebase.

 # Developer Pre-requisites

 Required tools for modifying this repo are task-runner and docker-ce.

   - Install task runner: https://github.com/go-task/task
   - Install docker-ce: https://docs.docker.com/get-docker/

+A running archivist instance which allows creation of arbitrary assets etc. This is usually a test or demo system and **not** a production system.

 # Running the samples code